IanLondon/ianlondon.github.io/src/posts/modular-level-design-geometry.md

 MARGIN: When you print a document, it's good to leave a margin so that nothing will get cut off.
 Similarly, when making a panel that might end up intersecting a perpendicular wall/floor/ceiling/etc, it's good to leave a margin so that when you add that wall/floor/ceiling, it doesn't clip your new panel in an ugly way.

 SUBGRID: **0.25m** optional grid.
 The subgrid is a finer-resolution grid that is optional to use as appropriate.
 It should be used to align things like trim, recesses, inset panels, and so on, across pieces.
 Given that the footprint is a 3m cube, 0.25m grid units is nice because it's 1/12 the cube.
-12 is a convenient number, it gives us the ability to align to the grid evenly with many fractions of the footprint: 1/12, 1/6, 1/4, 1/3, 1/2.
+12 is a convenient number, it gives us the ability to align to the subgrid evenly with many fractions of the footprint: 1/12, 1/6, 1/4, 1/3, 1/2.
 - The subgrid isn't a strict rule.
 It's OK to use half of the subgrid resolution `0.25m * 1/2 = 0.125m`, when needed (like the wall/floor/ceiling width), but try to stick to 0.25m when you can for things like trim or railings that need to line up with adjacent parts.

 GREEBLES: Stuff like keypads, small vents, debris, and other non-integral detail bits don't need to be placed in a footprint.
-It's often nice if their main dimensions can line up with the grid when possible.
+It's often nice if their main dimensions can line up with the subgrid when possible.
 It's usually most convenient to put their object origin on the center of whatever surface snaps up against the wall.
 A table's origin could be the center of its bottom plane so it snaps to the ground, a light switch's origin would be the backmost plane where it's flush with a wall, a ceiling lamp's origin would be the top where it snaps on to a ceiling.

 CHARACTER DIMENSIONS
 - 2m tall
-- Can step up 0.2m vertically.
+- Know what height your character can step up vertically.
+Eg maybe they can step up on a surface 0.2m above where they're standing like a stair or low platform.
 Anything higher requires jumping.
-- (TODO finalize minimum traversable width)
+- Know your minimum traversable width and make the narrowest passages a little wider than that.
-- (TODO standard jump height?)
+- Know your jump height.
-- No crouching, if we had crouching it would be important to note the smallest frame you could traverse crouched.
+- If your player can crouch or crawl it would be important to note the lowest height you could traverse in those positions so you know to make crawlspaces a little higher than that.

 ### Summary: